TomKealy/academic-kickstart/content/post/neural-networks-from-scratch/index.md

 ---
 It's useful sometimes to write simple versions of complex things, so that you understand them.
 In this post we write a simple neural network from scratch.

 In a normal classification problem, we have some labels \(y\) and inputs \(x\) and we would like to learn a linear function

 $$ y = W x $$

 to separate the classes.
 Neural networks add an (or many!) extra layer

 $$ h = \mathrm{sigmoid}(M x) $$

-between the inputs and output so that it produces is
+between the inputs and output so that what the network produces is

 $$ y = W h $$

-Thus we are esentially fitting a linear classifier on the basis expansion \(\mathrm{sigmoid}(M x)\), the difference being that w efit the basis expansion, as well as the linear classifier.
-That is the Network learns a data dependent basis on which to clssify.
+Thus we are esentially fitting a linear classifier on the basis expansion \( \mathrm{sigmoid}(M x) \), the difference being that we fit the basis expansion, as well as the linear classifier.
+That is, the Network learns a data dependent basis on which to clssify.

-Enough with the maths, lets do some coding.
+Enough with the maths, lets do some coding!

 ```python